Subspace power method for symmetric tensor decomposition: Introduction

-Beyond introducing a fast algorithm, we prove various theoretical guarantees for SPM.
-Firstly, we characterize the \textit{global optima} in our reformulation of tensor decomposition.
-That is, in Propositions \ref{prop:tdspanV} and \ref{prop:subspacerank1generic}, we use the trisecant lemma from classical algebraic geometry to show the only rank-$1$ points in $\mathcal{A}$ are $a_i^{\otimes n}$ (up to scale).
-Secondly, we establish \textit{convergence guarantees} for the power method iteration (Step B in Figure \ref{fig:SPM}).
-The analysis is summarized by Theorem \ref{thm:power}.
-In particular, using the \L ojasiewicz inequality for real analytic functions, we show the power method indeed always converges (i.e., does not merely have accumulation points on the unit sphere $\mathbb{S}^{L-1}$).
-This is in fact an important technical contribution: while proving this, we also settle an outstanding conjecture of Kolda-Mayo that their SS-HOPM method for computing eigenvectors of symmetric tensors always converges (see page 1107 of \cite{kolda2011shifted}).
-We also get a qualitative bound on the rate of convergence.
-Our analysis further yields that the power method converges to a \textit{second-order optimal point} for almost all initializations, and each component vector $\pm a_i$ is an \textit{attractive} fixed point of the power method.
-Although this stops of justifying our empirical finding that SPM converges in practice always to $\pm a_i$ (the \textit{global} optima), it does give another key explanation for the success of SPM.
-The technical tool here is the center-stable manifold theorem from dynamical systems.
+The paper's other contribution is that we prove various theoretical guarantees.
+These come in two flavors.
+Firstly, we characterize the \textit{global optima} in the reformulation of tensor decomposition used here.
+Specifically in \cref{prop:tdspanV,prop:subspacerank1generic}, we use the trisecant lemma from algebraic geometry to show that the only rank-$1$ points in the subspace $\mathcal{A}$ (from Step A above) are the CP components tensored-up, i.e., $\a_{i}^{\otimes n}$ (up to scale).
+Secondly, we establish \textit{convergence guarantees} for the \textsc{Power Method} iteration (Step B above).
+This analysis is summarized by \cref{thm:power}.
+In particular, using the \L ojasiewicz inequality, we prove \textsc{Power Method} converges from any initialization.
+In fact this is an important technical contribution: while proving it, we also settle a conjecture of Kolda--Mayo that their SS-HOPM method for computing Z-eigenvectors of symmetric tensors always converges (see page 1107 of \cite{kolda2011shifted}).
+Previous convergence results applied to generic tensors \cite{kolda2011shifted} or to certain applications \cite{tang2021convergence}.
+Qualitative bounds are also obtained on the rate of convergence for Step B. Further, we prove that \textsc{Power Method} converges to a second-order optimal point for almost all initializations, and each CP component vector $\pm \a_{i}$ is an attractive fixed point.